 Mrs Macquaries Road, Sydney NSW 2000

-Lismore Botanic Gardens is home to all four varieties of macadamia tree.
+Lismore Botanic Gardens is home to all four varieties of macadamia tree, gifted by the Macadamia Conservation Trust.
 Planted in 2013, as part of a conservation effort and to educate the public about our native nut, the trees are still immature.
 However, they are extraordinarily beautiful to see when they flower.